Potential Landscapes Reveal Spatiotemporal Structure in Urban Mobility: Hodge Decomposition and Principal Component Analysis of Tokyo Before and During COVID-19: Data

 \section{Data}

-For this study, we use Japanese human mobility data, ``LocationMind xPop”, provided by LocationMind Inc. \cite{LocationMind}, which encompasses GPS records collected within the Tokyo metropolitan area.
-The dataset covers two time periods: May and June 2019 (pre-COVID-19) and May and June 2021 (during COVID-19).
-These data include estimated home locations, origins, and destinations, mapped using a 2$km$ by 2$km$ spatial grid system based on the Japanese mesh index \cite{MESH}.
-The dataset distinguishes between weekday and holiday movements and records the specific hours during which these movements occurred.
-Notably, the data are aggregated, reflecting the average flow volumes over multiple days rather than individual trips.
-Additionally, the number of trips is based on the unique users recorded, with adjustments relative to the population census data, providing an estimate of real population movements.
+For this study, we use Japanese human mobility data, ``LocationMind xPop,'' provided by LocationMind Inc. \cite{LocationMind}, that encompasses GPS records collected within the Tokyo metropolitan area.
+The dataset spans two time periods: May and June 2019 (pre-COVID-19) and May and June 2021 (during COVID-19).
+These data include estimated home locations, origins, and destinations, which are mapped using a 2km by 2km spatial grid system based on the Japanese mesh index \cite{MESH}.
+The dataset distinguishes between weekday and holiday movements and records the specific hours during which these movements occur.
+Notably, the data are aggregated, reflecting average flows over multiple days rather than individual trips.
+Additionally, the number of trips is based on the unique users recorded, with adjustments against population census totals, providing an estimate of real population movements.

-The ``LocationMind xPop” data refer to human flow data collected from individual location information transmitted by smartphones with users' consent, provided by NTT DOCOMO, INC. To ensure privacy, the data provider processed the data collectively and statistically, protecting any personally identifiable information.
-The original location data comprised GPS coordinates (latitude and longitude) recorded at a frequency as short as every 5 minutes and did not include any information that could directly identify individuals.
+The ``LocationMind xPop'' data refer to human flow data derived from individual location records transmitted by smartphones with users' consent, provided by NTT DOCOMO, INC. To ensure privacy, the data provider processed the data in aggregate using statistical methods, protecting any personally identifiable information.
+The original location data comprised GPS coordinates (latitude and longitude) recorded at intervals as short as 5 minutes and did not include any information that could directly identify individuals.

+We outline several limitations of the dataset.
+First, we relied on aggregated two-month mobility averages for 2019 and 2021, which limited detection of transient fluctuations, such as those driven by weather, short-term events, or sudden policy shifts.
+Second, we adjusted the GPS data using population census data, assuming proportional relationships between the sampled device users and the broader population.
+This assumption may overlook variations in local population density and disparities in device usage, thereby introducing bias.